msoflaei/Large_Language_Model_Projects/README.md

 ```

 ## Usage
-After cloning the repo and installing dependencies, you can explore each project by running the provided Jupyter Notebooks.
+After cloning the repo and installing dependencies, you can explore each project by running the provided Jupyter Notebooks or Python scripts.

 1. Navigate to the project directory.
-2. Open the corresponding Jupyter notebook.
+2. Open the corresponding Jupyter notebook or Python script.
-3. Run the cells to see the LLM in action.
+3. Execute the cells in the notebook or run the script to see the LLM in action.